O = require 'omicron'

 prototype = getPrototypeOf prototype

-is a state analogous to state
+Determines whether this is a state analogous to state on any object in the

-prototype chain of state
+prototype chain of state’s owner.

 isProtostateOf: ( other ) ->